dsktschy/viewport-extra/README.md

 /* Define `isMobilePhone` variable to detect mobile phone here */

 setContent({ minWidth: isMobilePhone ?
-375 : 1280 })
+375 : 1024 })
 ```

-The page will be scaled down in browsers on mobile phones that display as width less than 375px, and in browsers on tablets that display as width less than 1280px.
-No operations will be run in browsers on mobile phones that display as width of 375px or more, and in browsers on tablets that display as width of 1280px or more.
+The page will be scaled down in browsers on mobile phones that display as width less than 375px, and in browsers on tablets that display as width less than 1024px.
+No operations will be run in browsers on mobile phones that display as width of 375px or more, and in browsers on tablets that display as width of 1024px or more.
 This setting will output the following viewport meta elements.

-On iPhone 5(s) / iPhone SE(1st Gen) in portrait mode
+On iPhone SE 1st Gen in portrait mode
 `<meta name="viewport" content="width=375,initial-scale=0.8533333333333334" />`

-On iPhone >= 6 / iPhone SE(2nd Gen) / Galaxy S20 Ultra, in portrait mode
+On Galaxy S22 Ultra / iPhone 15, in portrait mode
 `<meta name="viewport" content="width=device-width,initial-scale=1" />`

+On iPad mini 5th Gen in portrait mode
+`<meta name="viewport" content="width=1024,initial-scale=0.75" />`

 On iPad Pro 12.9" in portrait mode
-`<meta name="viewport" content="width=1280,initial-scale=0.8" />`

-On iPad Pro 12.9" in landscape mode
 `<meta name="viewport" content="width=device-width,initial-scale=1" />`

 ## Various Usages